microbiome/benchmarking/reports/agglomerate.md

 --------

-This report contains benchmarking results for the agglomerate operation with common microbiome data containers in R/Bioconductor.
+This report contains benchmarking results for the agglomerate operation with common microbiome data containers in R/Bioconductor for the agglomerate operation.

-The benchmarking tests utilize the following publicly available data sets.
+The tests utilize the following publicly available data sets.
 We thank the original authors for making these valuable data resources openly available.
-Check the links for details and original
+Check the links for details and original references:
-references:

 -   [hitchip1006](https://github.com/microbiome/miaTime/blob/master/R/data.R)
     (Lahti et al. 2014)